 In the first six months working part-time as a private photo editor, I made $20,500 editing photos on the side while I was still working full-time in my photography business.
 After those first six months, seeing the earning potential of photo editing firsthand, I stepped away from photography to pursue my photo editing full-time.
 Six months later, I was able to reach a total of $59,800 for my first year of photo editing.

-Now, I make anywhere from $60k-$75k per year photo editing part time 15-25 hours per week – view my 12-month editing income report during a year that my husband and I spent traveling full-time.
+Now, I make anywhere from $60k-$75k per year photo editing part time 15-25 hours per week while I dedicate my extra time to other interests/services that I love — like photography and traveling!

 There is plenty of work readily available to be outsourced for good photo editors!
 Although, I’m based in the U.S. I can have clients that are based anywhere — there are thousands of wedding and portrait photographers from around the world in need of outsourced editing.
 Imagine learning a skill that could expand your potential customer base on a global level.